 Disclaimer: Each user is responsible for the appropriate application of Pennsylvania Geological Survey reports and data as explained in our official disclaimer.

-Related Publications: There are several other “trail guides” outside of the park guide series.
-Those with links are available from the bureau’s website:
+Related Publications: Several other “trail guides” outside of the park guide series are available through the bureau’s website:

 - Rocks and Ruins of the “Upper Grand”—An Illustrated Trail Guide to the Geology and Historical Archeology of Lehigh Gorge State Park was published by the Pennsylvania Geological Survey as an open-file report (OF 98–03).